 Pengelly Retreat is a real paradise for dogs – and their owners!
 Here you are based in a lovely area of countryside with plenty of dog-friendly delights to explore nearby.
 We welcome one well-behaved dog per booking to stay in either the Sail House or the Mill Annexe here at Pengelly, but please let us know when you are booking that you’ll be bringing your four-legged friend too.
-Click on the links below to discover more about perfect walking places on our doorstep, dog-friendly beaches who welcome pooches all year round and fab places to visit nearby where your dog can come too.
+Click on the links below to discover more about perfect walking places on our doorstep, dog-friendly beaches and fab places to visit nearby where your dog can come too.
 We have a few simple rules for guests bringing dogs, please check our Dogs Rule(s) OK section to make sure you are happy with these before booking.

 Perfect places for dog walks close to Pengelly Retreat

 We are located in 5 acres of lovely private land where you are very welcome to walk your dogs, there’s plenty to explore from lakes and the stream to areas of meadow and gardens.
 We have a public footpath that runs adjacent to our land plus one across the road that leads to the nearby hamlet of Trenwheal.
 About 20 minute’s walk up the lanes, or a couple of minutes in the car, you’ll find Crenver Grove, a beautiful ancient forest that adjoins the nearby Clowance Estate.

 About 10 minutes’ drive away, close to Helston, is the National Trust owned Penrose Estate, an absolute haven for dog walkers.
 It’s a gorgeous area of woodlands full of wild flowers and a huge inland salt lake.
 There’s an excellent network of well-mapped paths here to explore with routes leading out to Looe Bar beach (dog friendly all year round but not for swimming because of the currents) and the coast path to the pretty harbour town of Porthleven.